The chakras are an Indian system mapping our personal energy.

 The following plants can be good allies for sacral chakra support.

 Raspberry leaf is a wonderful tonic for the uterine muscles and can be drunk as a tea throughout your day.
-Try burning white sage as a smudge and consider trying a damiana tincture from herb pharm to stoke up the energy of the sacral chakra.
+Try burning white sage as a smudge to cool things down or consider trying Damiana to stoke up the energy of the sacral chakra.